-- Loosen both the drive band tension and the brake band tension, while pedalling and tighten the drive band tension until the flyer starts turning. - Pull your leader yarn out through the orifice, hold it and begin pedalling again.
+• Pull your leader yarn out through the orifice, hold it and begin pedalling.
 Tighten the brake cord tension until you can just feel the leader yarn being pulled.
 Start spinning at these tension settings.
 You can and will adjust the brake tension as your bobbin fills and the load increases.
 A fraction of a turn on the brake tension makes a big difference.